-Outreach visits to marginalized populations are the focus of Chant Aid.
+Outreach visits to marginalized populations are the focus of our Outreach.
 The practice of singing together with the intention of love and peace breaks down barriers and opens hearts!
 We match chant musicians with facilities in order to share the healing, anti-depressant power of group chanting.
 Click this link to read about the healing capacities of chanting.
 Attendees report feeling joyful and relaxed as a result of these visits.
 Sites include recovery centers, shelters, hospitals, schools, veterans centers, prisons, nursing homes and workplaces.
 Artists, caregivers and residents benefit from this wonderful service!

 Here is a testimonial from a yoga teacher who gained our financial assistance and coordination support in organizing an outreach event at a maximum security prison in Nashville, Tennessee:

 “Thank you again…so much…for your support and enthusiasm.
 The stipends added a welcome “peace” to our offering.
 Thank you for your energy, intention, & goodness you are contributing to the Kirtan in Prisons project…to the healing and re-balancing of this world”. -A.B.